Seppli11/ZHAW-Summary/summaries/24FS/FUP/2_Recursion.md

 ## $n+1$ or $n-1$

-The following implem        IntStream.of(1).flatMap(null)ents an exponential function:
+The following implements an exponential function:
 $$
 2^0 &= 1\\
 2^{n} &= 2 \cdot 2^{(n - 1)}